MicrosoftDocs/dynamics-365-project-operations/articles/approvals/recall-cancel.md

 ---
-title: Recall approved time, expense or material usage entries
+title: Recalling a previously approved entries
-description: This topic provides information on how a consultant can request the recall and how a project manager can approve or reject recall requests on a previously submitted and approved time, expense, material usage records.
+description: This topic provides information on how a project team member can request the recall and how a project manager can approve or reject recall requests on a previously submitted and approved time, expense, material usage records.
 author: rumant
 ms.date: 01/31/2021
 ms.topic: overview